 If a web app doesn’t suffice or there isn’t one that fits your needs, you can connect your Quest Pro to a real computer and still take care of whatever you need to do while enjoying the giant screen space available in the headset.

 The Quest Pro has a native remote desktop app called Horizon Workrooms.
 It’s very nice and makes it easy to connect to a Mac or Windows PC.
-On the Mac, you can open three virtual screens, even if you only have one physical display or are using a MacBook without an external monitor.
-On Windows, there is just a single virtual screen but Meta says the three-screen option is coming soon.
+You can open three virtual screens, even if you only have one physical display or are using a MacBook without an external monitor.
 Horizon Workrooms works but is a bit restrictive once you get used to manipulating three Quest Pro browser windows.

 To regain that freedom of controlling multiple screens, their sizes, and aspect ratios, the Immersed app is a better solution.
 You can create vertical displays and use screens at different resolutions.
 There are many more options, and if you think you’ll be relying on the computer for long periods, it might be worth checking it out.
 Immersed already supports multiple virtual displays on both Mac and Windows computers.

 I have a fairly traditional computer setup with a few quirks that come from being a tech writer and having a good understanding of ergonomics.
 I don’t use a tower with a multi-monitor setup on a wide desk with a chair, but I do have two computers at my small desk, along with my phone, providing three screens to check.
 It’s a standing desk with a laptop mount for my MacBook Air so it sits at eye level.
 My Surface Book 2 is mounted on an adjustable arm, and I keep my iPhone 13 Pro Max on a tray on the laptop shelf.